anardelli/jaffa-rpc-library/README.md

 - **Apache ZooKeeper (with TLSv1.2)** is used for service discovery
 - Sync & async method calls - type of communication is determined by client, not server
-- One interface could have multiple server implementations - client choose required by specifying target module.id
+- One interface could have multiple server implementations - client choose required by specifying target 'jaffa.rpc.module.id' in request
 - Request-scoped timeout for both sync/async calls
 - **4 protocols**:
   - **ZeroMQ (with authentication/encryption using Curve)**